 Whoopi Goldberg (dyslexia)

 Long ago, before Whoopi Goldberg was diagnosed with dyslexia and before she knew how common this learning difference is, kids in school called her “dumb.”
 But her mother told her not to listen to them.
 Her mom told her she could be anything she wanted to be.
-Goldberg believed her and grew up to become a comedian and talk-show host—and one of only about a dozen people to have won a Grammy, an Academy Award, an Emmy and a Tony Award.
-She attributes thinking differently as a factor in helping her succeed.
+Goldberg believed her and grew up to become a comedian and talk-show host — and one of only about a dozen people to have won a Grammy, an Academy Award, an Emmy, and a Tony Award.
+She says that thinking differently has been a factor in helping her succeed.

 Daniel Radcliffe (dyspraxia)